open-stem-tools/lemonade-stand-sim/README.md

 An educational web app that teaches business math, pricing strategy, and microeconomics through running a lemonade stand.

-Designed for students ages 8-12.
+Designed and developed for iGen Educational Academy https://igeneduacademy.com/

 ## Topics Covered